Seismological Institute Building

-Seismological Institute Building (Зграда Сеизмолошког завода, Zgrada Seizmološkog zavoda is located in Tašmajdan, park in Belgrade, the capital of Serbia.
-Built and adapted from 1908 to 1939, it was the first public building in this part of Belgrade and the first work of architect Momir Korunović, who later projected some of the most beautiful Belgrade buildings during the Interbellum and was nicknamed "Serbian Gaudi".
-It has been declared a cultural monument in 2007.
+Seismological Institute Building (Зграда Сеизмолошког завода, Zgrada Seizmološkog zavoda) is located in Tašmajdan, a park in Belgrade, Serbia.
+Built and adapted from 1908 to 1939, it was the first public building in this part of Belgrade and the first work of architect Momir Korunović, who later designed some of Belgrade's most important buildings during the interbellum, and was nicknamed "Serbian Gaudi".
+It was declared a cultural monument in 2007.

-Origin
+History

-After an earthquake hit the town of Svilajnac in 1893, one of the strongest ever in Serbia, instigated by the geologist Jovan Žujović, the Geology institute of the Great School began collecting data on earthquakes.
-After the Great School was transformed into the University of Belgrade in 1905, University established the Seismology Institute in 1906 and proposed the location of Tašmajdan.
+After an earthquake hit the town of Svilajnac in 1893, the Geology institute of the Great School began collecting data on earthquakes.
+The event was declared by geologist Jovan Žujović to be one of Serbia's strongest.
+After the Great School transformed into the University of Belgrade in 1905, the university established a Seismology Institute in 1906 and proposed to locate it in Tašmajdan.

-The commitment of the then assistant, and future professor Јelenko Mihailović, the first and for many years the only seismologist in Serbia, is particularly significant for the construction of the building.
-Hard work and pronounced expertise of this great enthusiast influenced the improvement and development of seismology in Serbia, whose successful results were even tracked abroad.
+The commitment of the then assistant, and future professor, Jelenko Mihailović, Serbia's first and for many years only seismologist, is significant for the construction of the building.

 Construction

-The construction lasted from 1908 to 1939, in four turns.
+Construction took place from 1908 to 1939, in four stages.
 The foundation stone was laid on 10 September 1908.
-The original building was constructed in 1909 by Korunović, while the contractor was the company of Stevan Hibner from Belgrade.
-The work was continued in 1912, based on the design by architect Đuro Bajalović.
-After another two interventions, in 1926 and 1939, the building was finally shaped the way it looks today.
+The original building was constructed in 1909 by Korunović, using the Belgrade company of Stevan Hibner.
+The work was continued in 1912, based on a design by architect Đuro Bajalović.
+After another two periods of construction in 1926 and 1939, the building took its ultimate form.

-Architecture
+Design

-Originally, the building was a simple one-storey building, approximately of a square base, entirely built of brick, with a clean façade, devoid of ornaments.
-It was a pavilion-type object, designed to serve the purpose rather to have a decorative appearance.
-Successive additions led to the creation of a new romantic spirit, with arched lintels above the windows and the regular rhythm of prongs over the roof cornice.
+Originally, the building had a single story, approximately square in plan, built entirely of brick, with a façade devoid of ornament.
+It was a pavilion-type construction, designed to serve a purpose rather than be decorative.
+Successive additions were more ornate, with arched lintels above the windows and regular prongs over the roof cornice.

-The building of the Seismological Institute is an object of a significant cultural, historical and architectural value.
-It represents the first work of distinguished Serbian architect of the 20th century Momir Korunović, it is the oldest public building erected in Tašmajdan and one of the hallmarks of Tašmajdan Park today.
+The Seismological Institute is considered an object of significant cultural, historical and architectural value.
+As the first work of Serbian architect Momir Korunović, it is the oldest public building erected in Tašmajdan and one of the hallmarks of Tašmajdan Park today.

-Institute

-First seismographs were installed in 1909 and the first earthquake was recorded in June 1910.
-The entire inventory of the institution was destroyed during World War I. Until recent days, instruments acquired in 1929 as war reparations were used.
+The first seismographs were installed in 1909, recording their first earthquake in June 1910.
+The entire inventory of the institution was destroyed during World War I. Instruments acquired in 1929 as war reparations were used until recent times.

-Seismology Institute was officially part of the University of Belgrade until 1995, but is still located in Tašmajdan.
+The Seismology Institute was officially part of the University of Belgrade until 1995, and is still located in Tašmajdan.